NationalGenomicsInfrastructure/StatusDB_seed_data/README.md

 - @mariogiov

 Thank you!

+## Views directory structure
+The views are located in the directory `StatusDB_views` inside the repo and are subsequently organised into directories for databases and design documents.
+Each view consists of one or two files, one for the map function and one (optional) for the reduce function.
+They need to follow the naming pattern `<view_name>.map.js` and `<view_name>.reduce.js`.

+Each database, design document and view is listed in the config file `views_config.yaml`.

 ## Checking and updating the views_config.yaml
 To try to keep the views_config.yaml file up to date with the content of the repository, the script script/validate_views_config.py can be used: